mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Alarms: If an alarm is tripped (hull breach, fire, door being forced open, alarm button pressed), it will alert the crew.
 The location of the alarm will be shown on computer displays.
 A passenger ship may have several crew trained in combat; military ships will carry dedicated marines.
 Some vessels may even have security robots who respond automatically to alarms.
 Gravity: It is possible to alter the artificial gravity on board.
 Reducing gravity to zero will limit actions to

-the level of an attacker’s Athletics (dexterity) skill (see Zero Gravity on page 81).
+the level of an attacker's Athletics (dexterity) skill (see Zero Gravity on page 81).
 Gravity can also safely be increased up to 3G with an Electronics (computers) check, which will count as high gravity (see page 80).
 Tranq Gas: Some ships carry tranq gas canisters in the air vents, which can be released automatically.
 These flood a compartment with gas that forces END checks, with a cumulative DM-1 every round.
 Any Traveller who fails the END check is knocked unconscious for 2D minutes.
 Venting Atmosphere : If a compartment is connected to an airlock, then the air can be vented from that area.
 Travellers in that area must make a STR check to hang on and not be blown out into space and will also begin to suffocate.

 TRAVEL TIMES Spacecraft are extremely fast – however, space is very large and even with all their advanced technology, it still takes a long time to reach destinations.
 Worlds orbiting the same star are accessible by interplanetary travel, on ships operated by local entrepreneurs or with a variety of small craft.